ymiyatake3/2/README.md

 ### How to Use

 - This is the code for square matrix multiplication.
 - You can execute in your console.
-Please input like `java Matrix N`.
+Please input like `java Matrix test N` or `java Matrix run`.
 - `N` is the size of a square matrix.
+- In `test` mode, it calculates only once.
+- In `run` mode, it calculates 1000 times automatically.
 - The execution time and sum of the all values in the result matrix will be shown.

 ***